apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/scale-for-a-redis-cluster.md

    - STATUS=Updating: it means horizontal scaling is in progress.
    - STATUS=Running: it means horizontal scaling has been applied.

+### Scale instances

+From v0.9.0, KubeBlocks supports scale in or out of specified instances.
+For details, refer to [Horizontal Scale](./../../maintaince/scale/horizontal-scale.md#scale-instances).

 ### Handle the snapshot exception